Lee County NAACP urges Robert E. Lee monument be permanently removed

 |

-TAKE PLACE TODAY .INSTEAD THEREWILL BE PEACEFUL DEMONSTRATIONSAND GUIDED YOGA MEDITATIONA NEW CALL TO REMOVE A DIVISIVESYMBOL IN THE HEART OF DOWNTOWNFORT MYERS ...
+TAKE PLACE TODAY .INSTEAD THERWILL BE PEACEFUL DEMONSTRATIONSAND GUIDED YOGA MEDITATIONA NEW CALL TO REMOVE A DIVISIVESYMBOL IN THE HEART OF DOWNTOWNFORT MYERS ...
 THE BUST OFCONFEDERATE GENERAL ROBERT -E-LEE ..

-WHO NOT ONLY FOUGHT TOKEEP SLAVERY BUT WAS A SLAVEOWNER HIMSELF.FOX 4 SANDRA RODRIGUEZ LIVE NEARTHE MONUMENT WHERE SUPPORTERS ..GATHERED DEMANDING IT BEPERMANENTLY REMOVED SANDRA?WELL, RIGHT NOW THE BUSTACTUALLY NOT HERE IT WAS TAKENDOWN LAST WEEK AS PROTESTSSPARKED ACROSS THE COUNTRYFOLLOWING THE DEATH OF GEORGEFLOYD...
-THE SONS OF CONFEDERATEVETERANS ASKED FOR THE BUST TOTEMPORARILY REMOVED AS APRECAUTION BUT THOSE HERE TODAYSAY IT SHOULD NOT COME BACK...12 TO 2032 TO 3755 TO 1:051:14 TO 1:26A RENEWED EFFORT TO PERMANENTLYREMOVE THE ROBERT E.
+WHO NOT ONLY FOUGHT TKEEP SLAVERY BUT WAS A SLAVEOWNER HIMSELF.FOX 4 SANDRA RODRIGUEZ LIVE NETHE MONUMENT WHERE SUPPORTERS ..GATHERED DEMANDING IT BEPERMANENTLY REMOVED SANDRA?WELL, RIGHT NOW THE BUSTACTUALLY NOT HERE IT WAS TAKENDOWN LAST WEEK AS PROTESSPARKED ACROSS THE COUNTRYFOLLOWING THE DEATH OF GEORGFLOYD...
+THE SONS OF CONFEDERATEVETERANS ASKED FOR THE BUST TOTEMPORARILY REMOVED AS APRECAUTION BUT THOSE HERE TODAYSAY IT SHOULD NOT COME BACK...12 TO 2032 TO 3755 TO 1:1:14 TO 1:26A RENEWED EFFORT TO PERMANENTLYREMOVE THE ROBERT E.

-LEE BUSTFROM DOWNTOWN FORT MYERS2:16:43(James Muwakkil, President, LeeCounty NAACP)"It presents racism, it presentshate, and that’s what we sawwith George Floyd."THE LEE COUNTY NAACP ANDSUPPORTERS GATHERED AROUND THEBUST TODAY SAYING IT REPRESENTSYEARS OF ENSLAVEMENT AND FUELSRACIAL INEQUALITYSOT(Mary King, Fort Myers):"This represent hates and thereis no room for that anymore inthe United States, it’s time totake a stand."DEMONSTRATORS GATHERING AROUNDTHE STATUE OVER THE WEEKENDDEMANDING JUSTICE FOR GEORGEFLOYD AND RACIAL EQUALITY.7:56:56(James Muwakkil, President, LeeCounty NAACP)"The only reason that they’rekeeping this up is to remindthem of false superiority and toreminds blacks to stay in yourplace and that’s calledinferiority."STAND UP(Sandra Rodriguez,[email protected]):"BUT THERE ARE MIXED EMOTIONSREGARDING THE PERMANENT REMOVALOF THE ROBERT E.
+LEE BUSTFROM DOWNTOWN FORT MYERS2:16:43(James Muwakkil, President, LeeCounty NAACP)"It presents racism, it presentshate, and that’s what we sawwith George Floyd."THE LEE COUNTY NAACP ANDSUPPORTERS GATHERED AROUND THEBUST TODAY SAYING IT REPRESENTSYEARS OF ENSLAVEMENT AND FUELSRACIAL INEQUALITYSO(Mary King, Fort Myers):"This represent hates and theris no room for that anymore inthe United States, it’s time totake a stand."DEMONSTRATORS GATHERING AROUNDTHE STATUE OVER THE WEEKENDDEMANDING JUSTICE FOR GEORGEFLOYD AND RACIAL EQUALITY.7:56:56(James Muwakkil, President, LeeCounty NAACP"The only reason that they’keeping this up is to remindthem of false superiority and toreminds blacks to stay in yourplace and that’s calledinferiority."STAND UP(Sandra Rodriguez,[email protected]):"BUT THERE ARE MIXED EMOTIONSREGARDING THE PERMANENT REMOVALOF THE ROBERT E.

-LEE STATUETHAT’S BEEN HERE SINCE 1966,DURING THE CIVIL RIGHTSMOVEMENT."SOT(David McCallister, Member ofThe Sons of Confederate Veteran)"It’s not a hate symbol."MCCALLISTER IS A MEMBER OF THESONS OF CONFEDERATE VETERANS HESAYS THE STATUE IS A TRIBUTE TOTHE NAME OF THE COUNTYSOT(David McCallister, Member ofThe Sons of Confederate Veteran)"The character of Robert E.
+LEE STATUETHAT’S BEEN HERE SINCE 1966,DURING THE CIVIL RIGHTSMOVEMENT."SO(David McCallister, Member ofThe Sons of Confederate Veteran)"It’s not a hate symbol."MCCALLISTER IS A MEMBER OF THESONS OF CONFEDERATE VETERANS HESAYS THE STATUE IS A TRIBUTE TOTHE NAME OF THE COUNTYSOT(David McCallister, Member ofThe Sons of Confederate Vetera"The character of Robert E.

-Put it in a museum and youcan go see it whenever youwant."MUWAKKIL SAYS THIS IS JUST THEFIRST STEP IN DEMANDING ACHANGE...
-THE LEE COUNTY NAACPSAYS TOMORROW THEY ARE MEETINGWITH LAW ENFORCEMENT FROMMULTIPLE DEPARTMENTS A
+Put it in a museum and youcan go see it whenever youwantMUWAKKIL SAYS THIS IS JUST THEFIRST STEP IN DEMANDING ACHANGE...
+THE LEE COUNTY NAACPSAYS TOMORROW THEY ARE MEETINGWITH LAW ENFORCEMENT FROMMULTIPLE DEPARTMENTS ANDAGENCIES TO FIND OUT WHAT THEYARE DOING TO PROTECT ’ALL’

 |